dreamsxin/ext-async/README.md

 ### Thread

 You can make use of multiple PHP threads using a `Thread` object.
 Each thread requires a PHP bootstrap file.
 You can think of a `Thread` as an embedded additional PHP process that executes in parallel within your process.
 Threads utilize the same IPC pipe API as forked processes (see `ProcessBuilder`).
 A worker thread may call `connect()` to obtain an IPC pipe connected to the parent process / thread.
 The master process / thread can obtain the other end of the pipe by calling `getIpc()`.
-A call to `join()` will await termination of the `Thread` and throw an error if the thread exited with a PHP error.
+A call to `join()` will await termination of the `Thread` and return the exit status of the thread (0 on normal termination).

 > You need a thread-safe build (ZTS) of PHP in order to make use of threads.
 This requires PHP to be compiled with `--enable-maintainer-zts`.
 Usage of threads is also restricted to the `cli` SAPI (PHP running from the command line).
 An alternative to using threads is to use `ProcessBuilder::fork()` to create additional PHP worker processes and exchange data using IPC pipes.